Man, 72, wounded in Hanukkah stabbings dies from injuries

-NEW YORK (AP) — A man who was among the five people stabbed during a Hanukkah celebration north of New York City has died three months after the attack, according to an Orthodox Jewish organization and community liaison with a local police department.
+MONSEY, N.Y.
+(AP) — A man who was among the five people stabbed during a Hanukkah celebration north of New York City has died three months after the attack, according to an Orthodox Jewish organization and community liaison with a local police department.

 Josef Neumann, 72, died Sunday night, the Orthodox Jewish Public Affairs Council said in a tweet.
 The funeral for Neumann, a father of seven and great-grandfather, will be held Monday.
 No additional details were provided.